mateuszstompor/glMath/README.md

 # glMath

-<p>Repository which contain math operations and data structures used by graphics engines and optimized for OpenGL</p>
+<p>Repository contains math operations and data structures used by graphics engines and optimized for OpenGL</p>

 <b>Project is integrated with Travis.
 After each commit server runs tests and checks memory footprint using Valgrind</b>